I don’t get it.

-Once you go into your account the next day, and see your ad has been approved (you’ll also receive an email from Google), you can start creating more ads, by copying your original ad.
+Once you go into your account the next day and see that your ad has been approved (you’ll also receive an email from Google), you can start creating more ads by copying your original ad.

 Paste your ad and check both boxes.